AtanasovAtanas/interactive-content/EN/10-Workshop/01-SmartArray-Class.md

 Probably it is but is not necessarily.

-If its smaller, a good idea is to shrink our array, so we can free some memory.
+If it's smaller, a good idea is to shrink our array, so we can free some memory.

 Our **SmartArray** will keep only integers, which makes it pretty easy with the memory consumption.